HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/data-managers-and-external-dependencies.rst

 - ``data_managers.py`` exposes the lightweight runtime container consumed by orchestration layers.

-This means the launcher can stay focused on execution order while the data layer owns activation, validation, and loading dispatch.
+This means the project facade can stay focused on execution order while the data layer owns activation, validation, and loading dispatch.

 Activation And Inference
 ------------------------